Regio IX Circus Flaminius: Geographic extent and important features

-Regio IX was defined by the presence of the Circus Flaminius, situated on the Campus Martius, whose remains stood well into the Middle Ages.
+Regio IX was defined by the presence of the Circus Flaminius, situated on the Campus Martius, whose field stood well into the Middle Ages.
 In extent, the region was bordered by the Servian Wall and the Ponte Sant'Angelo to the south, the Tiber River to the east, the Aurelian Walls to the north to the point where the Piazza del Popolo sits, and the Via Lata to the west, meaning is occupied the majority of the Campus Martius.
-A fire in 80 CE almost completely destroyed this region, but was rebuilt by subsequent emperors.
+The area was devastated by the Great Fire of Rome in the year 64 and another fire in the year 80 almost completely destroyed this region, but was rebuilt by subsequent emperors.
 A measurement taken at the end of the 4th century recorded that the perimeter of the region was 32,500 Roman feet (approximately 9.62 km), making it the second largest of the Augustan regions.